 Professor in Applied Mathematics

-I am a mathematician with 25 years of experience in modelling of natural phenomena.
-For the last 20 years my research has been focused on nonlinear dynamics, dynamical systems' application to ecology and ecological complexity.
-I published two books (research monographs), a few conference proceedings, and 80+ papers in peer-reviewed journals.
+I am a mathematician with thirty years of experience in modelling of natural phenomena.
+For the last 25 years my research has been focused on nonlinear dynamics, dynamical systems' application to ecology and ecological complexity.
+I published three books and 100+ papers in peer-reviewed journals.
 I have co-managed several research projects supported by various national and international foundations.
 I am the Editor-in-Chief of Ecological Complexity.
-I was a (co)organizer and/or invited speaker for several international conferences.
+I was a (co)organizer and/or invited speaker at about twenty international conferences.

 - mechanisms of spatiotemporal self-organization in a system of interacting species, pattern formation and chaos, effects of stochastisity and noise, diffusion-reaction systems on a lattice